bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 1: 00:08:57

-So what you do is, what CheckTemplateVerify says is, it has one argument, which is the hash.
+What CheckTemplateVerify says is, it has one argument, which is the hash.
-So you do like in your script, you know, where in your script you might say, hey, I require a signature from the private key that has this corresponding public key.
+So you do like in your script, where in your script you might say, hey, I require a signature from the private key that has this corresponding public key.
 The way that CheckTemplateVerify works instead is like, hey, I require the outputs and some other information about the spending transaction to look this way, to hash to this value.
-So it basically just uses one half of what's called the SIG hash right now.
+So it basically just uses one half of what's called the `SIG hash` right now.
 It uses basically the output side of the SIG hash as well as some other stuff to just lock some coins into being spent into a particular set of outputs.
-But then what you can do is, maybe the programmers out there will start to follow, You can recursively use check template verify to build out this like tree of transactions that you're pre committing to.
+But then what you can do is, maybe the programmers out there will start to follow, you can recursively use check template verify to build out this like tree of transactions that you're pre committing to.
 And it turns out you can use that technique then to build a vault that removes the need for this temporary key.
 So you get rid of the key deletion problem if you actually use check template verify.
 And you also get rid of the need to persist all the signature data for your pre-signed vaults.